 If you or someone you know is experiencing unforeseen or catastrophic financial issues, skipping meals, or experiencing homelessness/housing insecurity (e.g., sleeping in a car, couch surfing, staying with friends), please know that you are not alone.
 There are resources on campus that may assist you during this time.
 The Dolphin Pantry is currently located in Arroyo Hall and offers free food, toiletries, and basic necessities for current CI students.
-For additional assistance, please contact the Dean of Students office at (805) 437-8512.
-Please visit the website for the most up-to-date information on the Basic Needs Program at CI: https://www.csuci.edu/basicneeds/.
+For additional assistance, please contact the Dean of Students Office at (805) 437-8512 or visit Bell Tower 2565.
+Please visit the website for the most up-to-date information on the Basic Needs Program.